 If your business is consistently flooded with patrons, why not open an establishment in another location?
 Of course, this project will be costly, which is why business financing can be beneficial.
 You can pay for construction costs, hiring more employees, and other operational expenses.

-Pay for marketing
+7. Pay for Marketing

 Your deli might have some consistent customers, but these patrons can’t carry your business.
 As a business owner, you should constantly find new ways to earn additional sales through marketing efforts.
 This could be through sponsored social media posts, newspaper advertisements, direct mail campaigns, and other initiatives.
 As you test these efforts, determine which ones are generating business, and put more money and time into those achievements.